 When you cite a source in the body of your assignment you can either paraphrase or quote it.

-If you do not know what paraphrasing is click here.
+If you do not know what paraphrasing is click the link to find out how to paraphrase.

 To reference a piece of paraphrasing from your source of information you need to include the surname of the author and year of publication.
 For example: